After Wisdom Tooth Removal

 After 24 hours, it may be helpful to apply moist heat to the swollen area.
 Use caution with heating pads as some may burn facial skin.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.

-It is best to take the initial dose of pain medication before the anesthesia wears off.
+It is best to take the initial dose of medication before the anesthesia wears off.
 Don’t be afraid to use the medication as it is designed to make those first days after surgery more comfortable.
 When taking oral medication, drink at least 1/2 cup of water or juice to aid in absorption and reduce stomach irritation.
 For medically healthy patients over the age of 12 we recommend starting with 400mg of over the counter ibuprofen plus 500mg of over the counter acetaminophen, taken simultaneously every 4 hours for the first 24 hours.
 After 24 hours, take the combination every 4-6 hours as needed.

 If the over the counter combination does not manage your pain, and you were given a prescription pain reliever, you may take as directed.
-The prescribed pain medicine will make you groggy and will slow down your reflexes.
-Do not drive an automobile or work around machinery.
+The prescribed pain medicine may cause drowsiness and will slow down your reflexes.
+Do not drive an automobile or operate heavy machinery.
 Avoid alcoholic beverages.